lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_command.md

 ## Explore the Results

 You can also explore the eKuiper analysis that caused the commands to be sent to the service.
-To see the the data from the analysis, use the SQL below to query eKuiper filtering data.
+To see the data from the analysis, use the SQL below to query eKuiper filtering data.

 ``` sql